The Wienerschnitzel Franchise Story

 Any of the dogs on the menu can be upgraded to all-beef or made with Polish dogs.
 Rounding out the menu are burgers, sandwiches, fries and snacks, Tastee Freez soft-serve frozen desserts, and breakfast menu opportunities.

 “Everything we do, we do with the customer in mind,” says JR Galardi, President of Wienerschnitzel.
-“The original hot dog is made from prime cuts of beef, pork, and chicken.
+“The original hot dog is made from cuts of beef, pork, and chicken.
 It’s ground up, and the factory where our hot dogs are produced is meticulous.
 In fact, the USDA has an office right in the factory, so there’s never a time where someone from the USDA is not present in the factory.
 Then we have proprietary spices, and we smoke our hot dogs in hickory chips.
 Our hot dogs are done to perfection and are the very best in the industry.
 Then our bun is special because it has to be steamed — we never serve a customer a cold bun.
 Our chili is also proprietary and unique.
 In our category, there’s no other brand that even comes close.”

 The industry is taking notice